AlexVCS/100-days-of-code/log.md

 ### Day 31: December 2nd, 2020

-**Today's Progress**: Shopping list refinements are happpening.
+**Today's Progress**: Shopping list refinements are happening.
 Gaining clarity on how I'd like it to function.
 Learned more Node.

 **Thoughts** I like pushing more code than I did today, but hey I did push some code at least.